warpstreamlabs/charts/charts/warpstream-agent/README.md

 helm upgrade --install warpstream-agent warpstream/warpstream-agent \
     --namespace $YOUR_NAMESPACE \
     --set config.bucketURL="$YOUR_OBJECT_STORE" \
-    --set config.apiKey="$YOUR_API_KEY" \
+    --set config.agentKey="$YOUR_API_KEY" \
     --set config.region="$YOUR_CONTROL_PLANE_REGION" \
     --set config.virtualClusterID="$YOUR_VIRTUAL_CLUSTER_ID"
 ```

-The chart creates a Kubernetes Secret for the Agent API key.
-You can also create a secret manually and set `config.secretName` to the secret's name (the secret key field must be `apikey`).
+The chart creates a Kubernetes Secret for the Agent key.
+You can also create a secret manually and set
+`config.agentKeySecretKeyRef.name` and `config.agentKeySecretKeyRef.key` to the name of your Kubernetes secret and
+the data key name within that secret.

 As an alternative to supplying the configuration parameters as arguments, you can create a supplemental YAML file containing your specific config parameters.
 Any parameters not specified in this file will default to those set in [values.yaml](values.yaml).